Global Grant Application - GG2688284

 Describe the community needs that your project will address.

-• Need for women and girls to free up water-fetching time for more productive pursuits like education and economic opportunities
+• The need for women and girls to free up water-fetching time for more productive pursuits like education and economic opportunities

 How did your project team identify these needs?